 The women’s singles semi-finals, Chris Lloyd v Hana Mandlikova and Steffi Graff v Martina Navratilova, will be played today.
-The men’s doubles final, which is being heavily promoted by Penomet Inc., will be the first between US and European teams since 1964 when Chuck McKinley and Dennis Ralston beat Mike Sangster and Graham Stilwell, of Britain.
+The men’s doubles final, which is being heavily promoted, will be the first between US and European teams since 1964 when Chuck McKinley and Dennis Ralston beat Mike Sangster and Graham Stilwell, of Britain.
 Ken Flach and Robert Seguso will represent the US (McEnroe and Peter Fleming have divorced).
 As I write, we have yet to learn whether their opponents will be French or Swedish.

 While Lendl and Noah were on court, the peripheral temperature hovered between 95F and 97F.
 Down in that vast airless amphitheater it often exceeded 110F.
 The day was awfully humid, too.
 Around the outside courts the grass was worn and burnt brown, plants were yellowing at the edges, and brave little flowers doubtless regretted the lost protection of discarded buds.